64BitsPerMinute/CrushHour/CrushHour/src/com/sixtyfourbitsperminute/crushhour/README.txt

 their own, subject to a set of rules.
 The GUI then hands a string containing the grid over to the Java program which runs it through the algorithm and hands the solved Grid and a number of steps back.
 The user can then scroll through the steps while the two programs communicate back and forth.

+If you're a TA about to test this.
+You should run the Java program first, and then use the Max MSP GUI.
+Otherwise, nothing will happen.